TatevKaren/econometric-algorithms/README.md

 - Heckman, J. (1979).
 "Sample Selection Bias as a Specification Error".
 Econometrica.
 47 (1): 153–61

 ## Data Preparation for Regression Analysis
-- <a href = "https://github.com/TatevKaren/econometric-algorithms/blob/main/DataPreparation_LinearRegression.do"> Data Prparation in STATA, Code </a>
+- <a href = "https://github.com/TatevKaren/econometric-algorithms/blob/main/DataPreparation_LinearRegression.do"> Data Preparation in STATA, Code </a>

 File includes the following operations: